 In 1885 when the rebel leader Muhammad El-Mahdi seized control of Sudan from its Turko-Egyptian rulers there were a small number of Jewish families living in the country.
 The exact number is uncertain due to a lack of written documentation, but all of these families were forcibly converted to Islam and the men forced to take Muslim wives.
-Thirteen years later, in September 1898, General Kitchener and 20,000 Anglo-Egyptian troops entered Omdurman and took control of the Sudan from the Khalifa, the Mahdi's successor.
-The country became an Anglo-Egyptian condominium and with this new political status it began to economically flourish.
-The railway line built by the British forces connecting Cairo to Khartoum became particularly important for opening up a previously long and difficult route for traders.
+Thirteen years later, in September 1898, General Kitchener and 20,000 Anglo-Egyptian troops entered Omdurman and re-took control of the Sudan from the Khalifa, the Mahdi's successor.
+The country became an Anglo-Egyptian condominium and with this new political status it began to flourish economically.
+The railway line built by British forces connecting Cairo to Khartoum became particularly important for opening up a previously long and difficult route for traders.

-After Anglo-Egyptian rule had been established, two of the documented formerly Jewish families chose to revert back to Judaism.
+After Anglo-Egyptian condominium had been established, two of the documented formerly Jewish families chose to revert back to Judaism.
 They were quickly joined by many more Jewish families who saw the economic opportunities of the fast developing country.
 From 1900 Jews from all over the Middle East and North Africa began to arrive in Sudan via Cairo and settle along the Nile in the four towns of Khartoum, Khartoum North, Omdurman and Wad-Medani.
 Predominantly small time merchants of textiles, silks and gum, their businesses soon began to flourish.
-By 1926 the small synagogue they had quickly erected had been replaced by a brand new, self-funded building and several of its members owned large, successful business.
+By 1926 the small synagogue they had quickly erected had been replaced by a brand new, self-funded building in the centre of Khartoum and several of its members owned large, successful business.

 At its peak, between 1930 and 1950 the Jewish community in Sudan numbered up to 1000 people (at a generous estimate).
 This is an incredibly small number when compared to other Jewish communities in the Middle-East, and even smaller when compared the 8 million strong population of Sudan at the time.
 These Jews were allowed to live peacefully alongside their Muslim and Christian neighbours.
 Tight friendships were made on both community and personal levels and it was, for the most part, a peaceful and harmonious existence.